-- Making the new NASA contract successful, which is one building block of a revolutionizing therapeutic oxygen delivery in low- and middle-income countries. -SUCCESS SO FAR - 2.
-Selling five of the PolyVent Educational Platforms around the world and building a community of practice.
-FAILURE - 3.
-"Productizing" the GPAD 0.2.
-PARTIAL - 4.
-"Productizing" the VentMon T0.5 PARTIAL - Completing my book (currently 72 pages): https://github.com/Publnv/intro-public-invention/blob/main/intro-publinv.pdf and finding a publisher for it.
-FAILURE - 6.
-Writing a technical paper for VentOS (with Dr. Schulz and Ben Coombs) NOT DONE - 7.
-Writing a technical paper for the PolyVent system (with Dr. Suturin, Nathaniel, and Antal.)
-NOT DONE - 8.
-Creating a second version of the General Purpose Alarm Device (GPAD) and productizing it.
-UNDERWAY - 9.
+- 1. Making the new NASA contract successful, which is one building block of a revolutionizing therapeutic oxygen delivery in low- and middle-income countries. seriously underway - 2.
+Selling five of the PolyVent Educational Platforms around the world and building a community of practice. unlikely to be met - 3.
+"Productizing" the GPAD 0.2. - 4.
+"Productizing" the VentMon T0.5 - Completing my book (currently 72 pages): https://github.com/PubInv/intro-public-invention/blob/main/intro-pubinv.pdf and finding a publisher for it. - 6.
+Writing a technical paper for VentOS (with Dr. Schulz and Ben Coombs) - 7.
+Writing a technical paper for the PolyVent system (with Dr. Suturin, Nathaniel, and Antal.) - 8.
+Creating a second version of the General Purpose Alarm Device (GPAD) and productizing it. - 9.
 Make serious research progress on the ferrofluid inventions (valve and pump).
-PARTIAL